adrianogil/git-tools/README.md

 Commands related to push commits
 ```
 gp # alias to git push
-gt-send-to-branch # powered by skim
+gt-send-to-branch # uses a fuzzy-finder to select a branch
 ```

 ## Planned features